casspangell/zodiaccurate_web/README.md

 ### 3. Authenticate `clasp`

 Ensure you're logged into `clasp` with proper credentials.
 The credentials are stored in GitHub Secrets and are automatically used during GitHub Actions deployment.
+To locate clasp creds, go to the Google Cloud Console - API and Services - Credentials - OAuth 2.0 Client IDs

 However, for local development, authenticate `clasp` manually:

 ```bash
 clasp login --creds path/to/credentials.json